CyberRyan1/CyberCore/docs/examples/CommandWithArgumentsExample.md

 # Command With Arguments Example

-This is an example of what a command might look like.
+This is an example of what a command that requires arguments might look like.
 Obviously some things may need to be changed, depending on the project, what you need accomplished, etc.

 ```java
 // Imports